fishforwish/fgc/README.md

 - Kenya 2008/9 vs. 2022.
 The Kenya 2022 (questions under "SGC") FGC data is different but similar and comparable to its 2008/9 data. (see https://github.com/fishforwish/fgc_Kenya)
     - We can incorporate turning point, threshold concept or Bicchieri's norm theory
 - *** To add Guinea 2005 to the KMNS? ***
 - *** Chyun thinks we should include men in our continuance model?
+Kenya 2022 include men's attitude on fgc under MG100-- and SGCM03--.
+E.g., -- MG100: Ever heard of female circumcision
+  -- MG118: Female circumcision required by religion -- MG119: Female circumcision: continue or be stopped -- SGCM03A: Do you believe that female circumcision is required by culture -- SGCM03B: Do you believe that female circumcision is required by society

 Research Questions:
 * The first question: the association of daughter's FGC future and FGC beliefs.